yasirbhutta/yasirbhutta.github.io/php/docs/basics/practice-and-progress/true-false-basics.md

 <!-- {% assign examples = selected_topic.examples %} -->
 {% assign resources = selected_topic.resources %}
 {% include pap/true-false-loop.html questions=questions resources=resources topic=topic %}

+### 🔍 **True / False Questions**

+1. JavaScript can be used both on the client-side and server-side.
+   ✅ **True**

+2. PHP code is executed by the browser.
+   ❌ **False** — PHP is executed on the server.

+3. CSS is a server-side scripting language.
+   ❌ **False** — CSS is a client-side style language.

+4. Server-side scripts cannot access a database.
+   ❌ **False** — That’s one of their main purposes.

+5. AJAX helps send data to the server without refreshing the page.
+   ✅ **True**

+---